synup/ji/consul_pyconfig/README.md

 ### get_multi(keyprefix)
 ```
-It will read from Consul and returns a dictionary.
+It reads all keys from Consul recursively and returns a dictionary with flattening of directories so beware if it overwrites same key name.
 `keyprefix` are string data-type. return data-type is dictionary.
 example:
 Config.get_multi("jwt_keys")
+Config.get_multi()
 ```

 ### get_all()